curriculum course structure

 • Credits may be gained from achievement standards or unit standards.

-Students are able to choose from a diversity of subjects ranging from Languages, Sciences, Mathematics, technical and vocational.
 Students can select courses from Year 11, 12 and 13 for study in one particular year, and tailor the course to suit their needs.